abdullahkhawer/aws-alerts/README.md

-# AWS Failure Error Warning Termination Notification Framework
+# AWS Alerts

 -   Founder: Abdullah Khawer (LinkedIn: https://www.linkedin.com/in/abdullah-khawer/)

 ## Introduction

-AWS Failure Error Warning Termination Notification Framework is a framework for AWS cloud to monitor resources for various AWS services and alert for failures, errors, warnings and terminations.
+AWS Alerts is a solution for AWS cloud to monitor resources for various AWS services and alert for failures, errors, warnings and terminations.

 You can update provided variable values to enable or disable notification resources for different AWS services.

 By default, all AWS services are disabled and you have to choose which one to enable.

-❓ Why did I develop this framework?
+❓ Why did I develop this solution?

 👉🏻 Because sometimes some infrastructure level alerts can be missed which can be collected more efficiently using AWS CloudWatch events (AWS EventBridge), AWS CloudWatch alarms and AWS service specific event subscriptions.